 - If all of that fails, let the bottle slowly cool to room temperature.
-Wearing a heat resistant glove and safely glasses, hold the bottle upside down over a folded towel, and use a torch to heat the neck of the bottle.
+Wearing a heat-resistant glove and safety glasses, hold the bottle upside down over a folded towel, and use a torch or heat gun to heat the neck of the bottle.
 The lid should eventually fall out onto the towel.
 This rapid heating can cause the bottle to crack so use caution.

 - If none of those things work and you absolutely must get the contents out of the bottle, use a chisel and hammer to gently chip away the neck of the bottle around the stopper.
 If the contents you are rescuing are your bitters, filter them thoroughly to remove any glass slivers.